 The plantation is owned by the Commonwealth and managed by the National Capital Authority.
 The NCA is a Commonwealth statutory authority established under the Australian Capital Territory (Planning and Land Management) Act 1988.
-This Act is briefly described in the legislation section above, especially with regard to the National Capital Plan and the works approval role of the NCA.
+This Act is briefly described in the legislation section above, especially with regard to the National Capital Plan and the development control role of the NCA.

-The NCA undertakes design, development and asset management for some of the National Capital's most culturally significant landscapes and national attractions, and this also includes the plantation, as well as for other assets located on National Land.
-Asset management is a key aspect in meeting the NCA's commitment to maintaining high-quality public facilities across the National Capital Estate.
+The NCA undertakes design, development and asset management for some of the National Capital's most culturally significant landscapes and national attractions, including the plantation, as well as for other assets located on National Land.
+In managing these assets the NCA must ensure that they are created, maintained, replaced or restored to: